kwasniew/hyperbook/manuscript/ch2.md

     </ul>
 </div>
 ```
-Translating between HTML and ```h``` function calls can get tiresome for nested HTML.
+Translating between HTML and the ```h``` function calls can get tiresome for nested HTML.
 Even if you automate the process, you still have to mentally switch between JS representation and HTML representation you see in DevTools.
-On the other hand if you write everything from scratch and prefer JS-driven templating, calling ```h``` function directly is a solid option.
+However, if you write everything from scratch and prefer JS-driven templating, calling ```h``` function directly is a solid option.

 ### JSX